 To my horror, I realized that I’d brought this catastrophe on myself and couldn’t even blame somebody else, no matter how badly I wanted to.
-Sure, other people had contributed by their actions to the precipitating events, but, I, alone, had masterminded this mess.
+Sure, other people had contributed by their actions to the precipitating events, but, I, alone, had masterminded and executed this mess.
 Talk about regret!
-“And I thought things were bad before?”
-I asked myself.

 “And I thought things were bad before?”
 I asked myself.

-Instead of a framed degree and professional accreditation’s, pictures of enlightened beings and thank you cards from those he’d helped dotted his walls.
-Although his only training was sixty some years in the school of life, Lorenzo helped me more than all of the mental health professionals I’d seen in the past with impressive credentials behind their names.
-He was that good, but I also think it was a case of “When the student is ready, the teacher will appear.”
+Instead of a framed degree and professional accreditations, pictures of enlightened beings and thank you cards from people he’d helped dotted his walls.
+Although his only training was sixty or so years in the school of life, Lorenzo helped me more than all of the mental health professionals I’d seen in the past with impressive credentials behind their names.
+He was that good, but I also think it was a little bit of the case of “When the student is ready, the teacher will appear.”

 Regardless of the enormity of the mistake, each mishap provides each one of us with an opportunity to learn a valuable lesson.
 Dr. Robin Smith, Oprah Winfrey’s sidekick, said: “Mistakes are only mistakes if you don’t learn anything from them.”